-- Locate the log file being parsed,

-- Select log data based on the log data's format, as specified by a template, and

-- Populate parameters with log data values.
+- Locate the log file being parsed. - Select log data based on the log data's format, as specified by a template. - Populate parameters with log data values. - Optionally format the log entry in Log Monitoring.

 A parser set subsequently filters the selected data.
 Based on the values of populated parameters and the criteria you define, a parser set can generate log monitoring entries and optionally trigger alerts.